Grandfather’s Fortune is a point-and-click game created by The Cari Mysteries in The Netherlands.

 Grandfather’s Fortune told a touching story that just happened to lead to treasure.
 The game took place at a lovely country house, documented through beautiful 360-degree images.
 In each room of the house, we were treated to vivid details conveying the story and rich, diverse cultural legacy of the family that lived there.
 I especially appreciated the elegant implementation of a sort of time-travel mechanic that helped link past to present.

 The puzzles in Grandfather’s Fortune were generally solid, with a range of exciting reveals that supported the narrative.
-However, some other interactions involved a bit too much pixel hunting, and we encountered occasional tech glitches while images re-rendered that further compounded this problem.
+However, some other interactions involved a bit too much pixel hunting, and we encountered occasional tech glitches while images re-rendered, which further compounded this problem.
 Disregarding this small handful of minorly frustrating moments, Grandfather’s Fortune was overall a polished and highly thoughtful work of puzzle-driven storytelling.

 Disclosure: The Cari Mysteries provided the Hivemind reviewers with a complimentary play.